Russia shoots down Ukrainian drone near its Engels airbase

 On Monday, in another cross-border incident that could not be independently confirmed, Russia’s Tass news agency said the country’s security forces killed four Ukrainian saboteurs attempting to enter the Bryansk region from Ukraine.

-The report claimed the infiltrators carried explosive materials when they were caught on Sunday.
+The report said the infiltrators carried explosive materials when they were caught on Sunday.

+The cross-border attacks on Russian military and other strategic sites prompted Russian President Vladimir Putin to order almost weekly missile and weaponised drone attacks on Ukraine’s energy infrastructure, causing widespread blackouts that also knocked out heating and water supplies in increasingly frigid weather.

+The attacks, which began in October across much of the country, have been occurring as ground fighting focused on Ukraine’s southern and eastern regions.

-On the nominal front line in Ukraine, Luhansk’s Ukrainian governor, Serhiy Haidai, said Russian forces withdrew from their military command operations post in the town of Kreminna as Ukrainian forces approached after months of intense fighting.
+In eastern Ukraine on Monday, Luhansk’s Ukrainian governor, Serhiy Haidai, said Russian forces left their military command operations post in the town of Kreminna as Ukrainian forces approached after months of intense fighting.

 Russia’s Defence Ministry did not comment on the withdrawal claim.

-Russian forces relocated to Kreminna and several other areas in September after they pulled back from the Kharkiv region in eastern Ukraine.
+Russian forces relocated to Kreminna and several other areas in September after pulling back from the Kharkiv region in eastern Ukraine.

 Earlier, Mr Haidai said Russia had withdrawn its occupying government administration from Svatove, 31 miles north of Kreminna.